 14.4 minus 11.7 = 2.7 Hz.

 And what is 2.7 Hz?
 It’s an F from our harmonic series!
 (10.8 Hz divided by 4).
 So, the gap generated by the Fibonacci series and our closest note in the B-flat harmonic series is itself one of the notes from the harmonic series!
 They say, “the devil is in the details”.
-But I say, “Nature is in the gaps!”
+But I say, “God is in the gaps!”

 A “difference” can be above or below the Fibonacci frequency.
 In this analysis, we chose 14.4 Hz because it’s the closest frequency in our harmonic series above the Fibonacci frequency.
-But it works just as well if you choose a frequency from my harmonic series below the Phi frequency: 10.8 Hz is our harmonic-series F, below the Phi frequency of 11.7 Hz.
+But it works just as well if you choose a frequency from our harmonic series below the Phi frequency: 10.8 Hz is our harmonic-series F, below the Phi frequency of 11.7 Hz.
 So the difference between these two is:

 11.7 Hz minus 10.8 Hz = 0.9 Hz.

-And 0.9 Hz happens to be our fundamental B-flat frequency again.
+And 0.9 Hz happens to be our fundamental B-flat frequency again!

 So, whether you over-shoot or under-shoot, where there’s a gap between the frequency that the Fibonacci series lands on and our “closest living harmonic”, that gap will itself be one of our harmonics.

 You’ll also notice that at position 19 in the table above, the lemma (the gap) doesn’t resolve to one of our harmonics (indicated by a big red X).
 In this case we have a gap of 125.1 Hz.
 This isn’t one of the harmonics from our harmonic series either.
-But the nearest one is 129.6 Hz (our C).
+But our nearest one is 129.6 Hz (our C).
 So, in this case, we have a “double-lemma” (is that a “dilemma”? – ha ha!) where the gap is 4.5 Hz, which is a very low sub-octave of D.

 Here’s someone’s YouTube video of a zoom through a visual fractal.
 So, as in a pictorial fractal, when you get to a little gap which you think might be something new (a disaster, a tear in the fabric of space-time!) – you realize it’s just another instance of the pattern you’ve encountered before – repeating like ripples in water.
 It appears that Nature uses gaps to maintain the harmonics of Nature without it becoming overpowered by its own resonance.

 Western Science has always had a problem with gaps.
 You can read my exploration of the harmonic “gap” in the cycle-of-fifths here.
 It was because of this gap Western music adopted Equal Temperament so that all musical keys were made equally un-harmonic in order that the same piece of music could be transposed to any key – as though the frequencies themselves didn’t matter – just the relative pitches.
 It’s like saying it doesn’t matter how long a day or a week are so long as a week is 7 times longer than a day.
 Which is absurd.
 We live on a planet which spins at a certain rate which is foundational to all the frequencies of nature.
-The good news is that this also shows how we could restore our world to its natural resonance, “lemmas and all”!
+The good news is that this also shows how we could restore our civilisation to its natural resonance, “lemmas and all”!

 So, I think of Phi differently.
-Not us a magical construct which guides Nature – as though 1.618 was some template emeshed into quantum physics; but more like Phi as a pea-pod full of harmonics.
+Not as a magical construct which guides Nature – as though 1.618 was some template emeshed into quantum physics; but more like Phi as a pea-pod full of harmonics.
 Perhaps the nautilus is singing away happily to himself and builds the next cell of his shell so it resonates with its predecessor.

 Harmonic frequencies are generated in whole-number proportions to the original vibration – and these harmonics propagate further harmonics, with gaps that are themselves further harmonics.
 If there were no gaps in this harmonic propagation, then everything would be so spot-on harmonically that the universe would resonate itself into oblivion.
 But, with the gap (which is a much quieter and fainter version of the same harmonic series) the harmony and energy is efficiently propagated without the World shaking itself to bits: Little curlicues of harmony spin off and create their own little harmonic microcosms.
 And all energy is inter-meshed with all other energy – which might explain something about Quantum Entanglement!